 - Montego Bay Casino

-Of course, once Utah residents cross the border into Nevada, they can download a number of NV online sportsbook apps including William Hill and BetMGM.
+Of course, once Utah residents cross the border into Nevada, they can download a number of NV online sportsbook apps including Caesars and BetMGM.
 For those who want a longer drive, Colorado sportsbooks are also just a road trip and download away.
 However, the vast majority of Utah’s residents live in the north and northwestern areas of the state.

 What sports can I bet on in Utah?